 Traveling?
-Don't forget to plan ahead when it comes to birth control.
-In addition to the travel tips presented below, consider packing emergency contraception in case your birth control malfunctions or if you have unprotected sex.
-Remember, Plan B may not be easily accessible in certain areas.
-Also, store all prescribed drugs (such as birth control pills in their original container with readable labels.
+Don't forget to plan ahead when it comes to your birth control.
+In addition to the travel tips presented below, you should also consider packing emergency contraception in case your birth control malfunctions or if you have unprotected sex while you are traveling.
+Remember, the morning-after pill may not be easily accessible in certain areas.
+Also, store all prescribed drugs (such as birth control pills or your diaphragm) in their original container with readable labels.

-Also: Four percent of pill users reported that they were unable to take their pill due to their baggage being lost.
+Also: 4% of pill users reported that they were unable to take their pill due to their baggage being lost.

 If you're with a new partner you just met, always discuss contraception before having sex.
 If caught in the heat of the moment, you may be pressured into something that you may regret later.
 Unless you want a baby as a souvenir from this romantic voyage, discuss birth control in advance.

 7. Traveling and Your Period

 Long-distance travel has been linked to potentially fatal deep vein thromboses (DVT) or pulmonary embolism (PE).
 If you use combination hormonal contraception, you may be at higher risk for developing blood clots, so you may need to take added precautions if your travel plans include sitting still for a long time.
 These risk factors can be easily avoided by making sure you stretch your legs from time to time and by staying hydrated (be sure to drink water - not just coffee or soda).

 Since many spermicidal products may not be available in other countries, if you rely upon these barrier methods for contraception, make sure to bring enough spermicidal creams, film, foams, jellies, and/or suppositories.
 The same goes if you use the the sponge.
 It is better to bring more than you may need rather than not being able to find them during your travels.